 Our Journey

-From a conversation in early 2018 to a membership of just under 1000 people in Spring 2024, our Network has grown and grown exponentially… sprouting new branches in a truly grass-roots and organic way, due to the passion and goodwill of the people involved.
+From a conversation in early 2018 to a membership of over 1000 people, our Network has grown and grown exponentially… sprouting new branches in a truly grass-roots and organic way, due to the passion and goodwill of the people involved.

 We began as a conversation about how trauma and childhood adversity underpin so many of the difficulties people experience.
 We also wanted to challenge the fatalistic narrative that childhood adversity negatively predicts later outcomes.
 We want to validate people’s trauma whilst also celebrating the strength, insight and resilience that define so many people who have experienced hardship.